 It’s true—your yoga mat is a dress rehearsal for real life.
 How we act while on the mat is a mirror for how we will handle both negative and positive experiences in our lives.

 When we learn to stay present on the mat, we learn to stay present in the office.
 When we choose to open our hearts in Camel Pose, we begin to show a touch more love and kindness to those in need.

 When we sit with our discomfort on the mat, slowly, we begin to sit with the discomfort in our lives—and then we can understand why it’s there in the first place.

-It’s clear that people are feeling a need to connect more deeply with life’s experiences, and in a way that practicing yoga makes possible.
+It’s clear that people are feeling a need to connect more deeply with life’s experiences and practicing yoga makes it possible.
 The numbers alone speak for themselves.
 In 2016, nearly 53,000 yoga teachers registered with the Yoga Alliance and over 36.7 million adults were actively taking regular yoga classes.

 Don’t roll up your yoga practice with your mat; instead, take it out into the world and live your yoga every day!